Kolos65/Mockable/README.md

 - [ ] **Static Requirements**: Static members cannot be used on protocols and are not supported.</br>
 - [ ] **Protocol Inheritance**: Due to limitations of the macro system, inherited protocol requirements won't be implemented.</br>
+- [ ] **Return Type Overloads**: Requirements with overloaded return types are not supported in favour of supporting generic return types.
 - [ ] **Rethrows functions**: Rethrowing function requirements are always implemented with non-throwing functions.</br>
 - [ ] **Non-escaping function parameters**: Non-escaping closure parameters cannot be stored and are not supported.</br>
 - [ ] **Subscripts** are not supported (yet).</br>